Home > Cantilever Racks

 Step A: Determine the Correct Number and Spacing of Arms

-The load must be supported by enough arms to prevent load deflection.
+The load must be supported by an appropriate number of cantilever arms to prevent load deflection.
 Deflection may cause damage to the load being stored as well as damage to the arms.
-To test for potential deflection problems place your load onto two wooden blocks (simulating two cantilever arms).
-If there is no deflection it is acceptable to use a two arm system as long as there are no capacity problems.
-If there is deflection use three blocks, keep adding blocks until there is no deflection.
-Note: It is IMPORTANT to conduct these tests using the arm spacing formula as detailed below
+To test for potential deflection problems, place your load onto two wooden blocks (simulating two cantilever arms).
+If there is no deflection it is acceptable to use a two-arm system as long as there are no capacity problems.
+If there is deflection, use three blocks–add blocks until there is no deflection.

 Step B- Determine the Proper Length of Arm